VictorTaelin/Moonad-web-legacy/README.md

 ## Moon: a Peer-to-Peer Operating System

 **Abstract.** A purely peer-to-peer implementation of an operating system should allow online applications to operate perpetually with no downtime.
-Ethereum partly solved that problem in 2014, but is limited to smart-contracts.
+Ethereum partly solved that problem in 2014, but its focus on smart-contracts posed challenges for everyday adoption.
 Building upon its ideas, we present the design of a complete decentralized operating system.
 Our low-level machine language, Nasic, is inherently parallel and adequate for reducing high-order programs efficiently, in contrast to register and stack machines.
 Our high-level language, Formality, is capable of exploiting Curry-Howard's isomorphism to verify security claims offline, allowing users to trust downloaded code without trusting its developers.
 An inductive datatype, DappSpec, is used to specify front-end user interfaces.
 A proof-of-work, tokenless blockchain, Bitlog, is used to aggregate and order global transactions, allowing applications to have a common back-end state.
-Our design is complete and final, in the sense no further updates will ever be needed, making this a self-contained, timeless specification of the operating system.
+Our design is complete and final, making this a self-contained, timeless specification of the operating system.
 To facilitate independent implementations, each module is accompanied by commented Python code.

 ## 1. Nasic: a parallel, low-level machine language